dan-passaro/aldjemy/README.rst

 Base
 ----

-Small package for integration SQLAlchemy into an existent Django project.
+This is a small package to integrate SQLAlchemy into an existing Django project.
 The primary use case of this package is building complex queries that are not possible with the Django ORM.

-You need to include aldjemy at the end of `INSTALLED_APPS`.
-When models are imported, aldjemy will read all models and contribute `sa` attribute to them.
+You need to include aldjemy at the end of ``INSTALLED_APPS``.
+When models are imported, aldjemy will read all models and add an ``sa`` attribute to them.
-`sa` attribute is a class, mapped to Table class.
+The ``sa`` attribute is a class, mapped to a SQLAlchemy ``Table``.

 Internally, aldjemy generates tables from Django models.
 This is an important distinction from the standard decision of using SQLAlchemy reflection.